michelson/BigBroda/README.md

   @user.save
 ```

-by default the adapter will set Id values as an SecureRandom.hex
+NOTE: by default the adapter will set Id values as an SecureRandom.hex

 #### Deletion and edition of single rows: